92green/dataparcels/packages/dataparcels-docs/src/pages/parcel-types.md

 A parcel is a child parcel if it contains a child value from a parent parcel.
 Child parcels are created using branhing methods.

-when a parcel is a parent parcel, it allows the use of child methods.
+When a parcel is a child parcel, it allows the use of child methods.